wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/delete_node.md

             .tag('host')
 ```

-The above example will remove the field `value` and the tag `host`, from each point.
+The above example will remove the field `value` and the tag `host` from each point.

 Available Statistics: